ISAITB/docs-tdl/source/handlers/index.rst

 * `Messaging services <https://www.itb.ec.europa.eu/docs/services/latest/messaging/index.html>`_, to send and receive messages.
 * `Processing services <https://www.itb.ec.europa.eu/docs/services/latest/processing/index.html>`_, to implement supporting utility functions.

-The starting point for the implementation is the Test Bed's set of `published template services <https://www.itb.ec.europa.eu/docs/services/latest/templates/index.html>`_.
+The starting point for the implementation is the Test Bed's `published template service <https://www.itb.ec.europa.eu/docs/services/latest/templates/index.html>`_.
-These templates are **executable**, allowing you to create new services based on existing demo starting implementations.
+This is an **executable** template, allowing you to create new services based on existing demo starting implementations.
 Although simple, the pre-existing implementations fully cover the GITB service APIs and allow you to replace them with your own logic.
 Moreover, the documentation also includes a
 `sample test case <https://www.itb.ec.europa.eu/docs/services/latest/templates/index.html#example-test-case>`_ that illustrates how the demo service implementations can be used in test steps.
+For a guided, **step-by-step tutorial** on how to develop custom test services you can also check out the
+`complex test development guide <https://www.itb.ec.europa.eu/docs/guides/latest/developingComplexTests/index.html>`_.

 .. index:: Handler authentication
 .. index:: HTTP Basic